hiouchiy/intel_ai_deploy_ovms_on_azure_vm/README.md

 # How to deploy OpenVINO™ Model Server automatically onto Azure VM for OVaaS

-This instruction shows how to launch Azure VM and deploy OpenVINO™ Model Server and specific model (IR format) together from Azure CLI.
+This instruction shows how to launch Azure VM and deploy OpenVINO™ Model Server and specific model (IR format) on that from Azure CLI.
 With this instructions and scripts, We can newly deploy and delete Azure VM and Model server at the timing whenever we want.

 ## Setup enviroment
 ```Bash